 - 2 large cloves garlic

 - 2 cups leftover pork, cubed into 1/2” pieces or smaller

 - Heat olive oil in a large pot over medium heat.
 Add onions, celery and carrots and cook on medium until the onions just start to turn translucent.

-- Add the mushrooms and cook until the vegetables start to become soft.
+- Add the mushrooms and garlic and cook until the vegetables start to become soft.